 Dante Alighieri (1265-1321) remains Italy's greatest poet.
 He was born in the city of Florence, in the region of Tuscany, Italy in the spring of 1265.
 He was betrothed in marriage to Gemma Donati and they were blessed with five children.
-He wrote La Commedia, the Divine Comedy (Commedia) from 1308 to 1320, completing the work the year before he died.
+He wrote La Commedia, the Divine Comedy, from 1308 to 1320, completing the work the year before he died.
 The Divine Comedy is one of literature's boldest undertakings, as Dante takes us through Hell (Inferno), Purgatory (Purgatorio), and then reaches Heaven (Paradiso), where he is permitted to partake of the Beatific Vision.
 Dante's journey serves as an allegory of the progress of the individual soul toward God.
 The work is arranged in 100 cantos in 3 parts, 34 for the Inferno, 33 each for Purgatorio and Paradiso.
 The work is written in groups of 3 lines, or tercets, reminiscent of the Trinity.
 While Dante was critical of the Catholic Church as an institution, his writings remained faithful to his schooling by the Dominicans, where he learned the theology of St. Thomas Aquinas, he was quite critical of the Church as an institution.
 The Divine Comedy signaled the beginning of the Renaissance.
 Rather than Latin, Dante wrote La Commedia in the Tuscan dialect of Italian, which had an everlasting impact and became the national language of Italy.
 During that time, literary works were either Comedies or Tragedies, and since the poem ended on a positive note in Heaven, Dante called it a Comedy.
 He died in political exile in Ravenna, Italy in September 1321.

 "Midway in our life's journey, I went astray